-4.4) Click on: "ClusterView" [in this case, clusters are categories]
+4.4) Click on: "ClusterView"

-4.4.2 Click on "View".
-The locations of the 9 categories (variable 14: ageeducation) appears on the first principal plane.
-Thanks to some possible change of sign for the axes, the display is the same as that provided by the "PlaneView" procedure.

-4.4.3 Activate the button: "Words", and, pointing with the mouse on a specific category, press the right button of the mouse.
+- 4.4.1 Choose the axes (1 and 2 to begin with), and "Continue". - 4.4.2 Click on "View".
+The locations of the 9 categories (variable 14: age-education) appears on the first principal plane.
+Thanks to some possible change of sign for the axes, the display is the same as that provided by the "PlaneView Research" procedure. - 4.4.3 Activate the button: "Words", and, pointing with the mouse on a specific category, press the right button of the mouse.
 A description of the category involving the most characteristic words of the category appears.
 This description is again redundant with that of the Step MOCAR (file "imp.txt").
-But we can observe here the pattern of categories and their relative locations.

-4.4.4 Activate the button: "Texts".
+But we can observe here the pattern of categories and their relative locations. - 4.4.4 Activate the button: "Texts".
 Pointing with the mouse on a specific category, and pressing the right button of the mouse, we can read the most characteristic responses of the selected category.

-[More explanation about the corresponding methodology can be found in the book: "Exploring Textual data" (L. Lebart, A. Salem, L. Berry; Kluwer Academic Publisher, 1998)].
+More explanation about the corresponding methodology can be found in the book: "Exploring Textual data" (L. Lebart, A. Salem, L. Berry; Kluwer Academic Publisher, 1998).
+Return.